 Skip to main content

 Educational technology (EdTech) professionals are critical connectors in education systems.
-By aligning sound pedagogy with digital tools, they play a vital role in empowering all educators, including those supporting children and youth with disabilities, to design learning with technology that is impactful and equitable for all.
+By aligning sound pedagogy with digital tools, they play a vital role in empowering all educators, including those supporting children and youth with disabilities, to design learning with technology that is impactful for students with and without disabilities.

 Looking to hire a new EdTech Professional?
 Check out the Selection Considerations Guide for EdTech Professionals.